Pressure Cooker Cilantro Lime Rice is super easy to make, and the perfect addition to taco night. You can serve it on the side or in the tacos.

 Pressure Cooker Cilantro Lime Rice

-I decided to start my review of COSORI’s pressure cooker with a recipe from their cookbook.
+My review of COSORI’s pressure cooker starts with a recipe from their cookbook.

 I decided on their easy to make Cilantro Rice.